In the previous guide we talked about using different types of inputs for

 ramp.
 However, using

-ramp can be used in the same way it can be used with colors by replacing the colors with numbers.
-With this approach, the same implicit casts we talked before will be performed.
+ramp can be used in the same way with numbers.
+With this approach, the same implicit casts we explored in Part 1, will be performed.

 Classified numerical properties are similar too:

-Categorical properties can be used like before too, although normally, it doesn’t make sense to set the width by a categorical property:
+Categorical properties can be used, although normally, it doesn’t make sense to set the width by a categorical property:

 ramp($number, [0, 50]) works, and it probably works as expected.
 If